What to Buy for Adopting a Rescue Cat

 What type of litter box is best for a rescue cat?

-What should I feed my newly adopted rescue cat?
+What food should I buy for a newly adopted rescue cat?

-Start by feeding your rescue cat the same food they were eating at the shelter or foster home to avoid digestive upset.
-If you want to switch to a different brand or formula, do so gradually over 7 to 10 days by mixing increasing amounts of the new food with the old.
-Look for foods where a named protein source like chicken, turkey, or salmon is the first ingredient.
-A combination of wet and dry food is often recommended by vets — wet food provides important hydration, while dry food can help with dental health.
-Always consult your vet for personalized dietary advice, especially if your cat has any known health conditions.
+Ask the shelter what food the cat was eating before adoption and try to continue with that food initially to avoid digestive upset.
+If you want to transition to a different brand or formula, do so gradually over 7 to 10 days by mixing increasing amounts of the new food with the old.
+Look for a high-quality wet or dry food where a named protein like chicken, turkey, or salmon is the first ingredient.
+Wet food is especially beneficial for hydration and urinary health.
+Avoid foods with excessive fillers like corn syrup, artificial colors, or unnamed meat by-products.
+If the cat has any known health conditions, consult your vet for a specific dietary recommendation.

 What toys are best for a rescue cat that may be shy or anxious?

-What comfort items does a rescue cat need to feel safe?
+What comfort items help a rescue cat feel safe in a new home?

 Want a cart customized to your exact needs?